• Adobe Commerce (Magento)

 Template Settings Minify HTML Yes

-There are four main types of web hosting options:
+Overall, you’d need to choose from four main types of web hosting options:

 1) Shared Server Hosting – A beginner’s best friend